 Parasailing is an activity in which a person is towed behind a vehicle – usually a boat – while attached to a specially-designed harness and a canopy wing that looks similar to a parachute.
 Towed behind a vessel, riders usually ascend between 800 feet and 1,200 feet above the surface of the water.

 Parasailing was invented in the early 1960s by a French engineer, and was initially marketed initially for training sport parachute enthusiasts and military pilots.

 According to the Parasail Safety Council (PSC), recreational use of parasails began in 1969, when companies began to offer rides on tourist beaches in Mexico and the Caribbean.
 Sometimes sailors were towed by land vehicle, and other times, they launched from a platform.
 It wasn’t until 1973 that the “winchboat” was designed to serve as a motorized parasail platform and tow vessel to launch from the back of a boat.

 The first winchboat accident happened in 1977, during a televised demonstration in St. Petersburg.

-Since then, safety equipment and regulations have evolved, but the activity is still not without risk.Parasailing Laws and Regulations
+Since then, safety equipment and regulations have evolved, but the activity is still not without risk, as the parasailing injury attorneys at our Fort Lauderdale firm are all too aware.Parasailing Laws and Regulations

 The National Transportation Safety Board (NTSB) reports 3-to-5 million people parasailing each year in the U.S. and its territories.
 However, as numerous media outlets have noted, the safety of each of these outlets is dependent on the individual skill of the parasail operator and the condition of the equipment – neither of which is operated by federal regulations or guidelines.
 There is no federal law that says parasail operators need to have certain training or certification, and there is no law requiring these operators to halt their rides when the weather isn’t safe for the activity.